-10.6.1 - Retrospective Determination of a Medically-Accepted Indication (Rev. 2, Issued: 07-18-08; Effective/Implementation Date: 07-18-08)
+10.6.1 - Retrospective Determination of a Medically-Accepted Indication (Rev. xx, Issued: xx - xx; Effective/Implementation Date: xx - xx - xx)

-Part D sponsors may retrospectively identify and confirm - either as part of their retrospective review programs required under 42 CFR 423.153, or incident to another utilization management review - that a dispensed drug was not prescribed for a medically-accepted indication for a particular individual (see the example below, in which this occurred because a dosage issue resulted in the case being flagged).
+Part D sponsors may retrospectively identify and confirm - either as part of their retrospective review programs required under 42 CFR §423.153, or incident to another utilization management review - that a dispensed drug was not prescribed for a medically-accepted indication for a particular individual (see the example below, in which this occurred because a dosage issue resulted in the case being flagged).